Efinix-Inc/xyloni/design/soc_Opal_t8/soc_Opal_sw_t8/config/readme.md

 # config

-This folder has configuration files for Eclipse and OpenOCD.
+This folder has configuration files for Eclipse and OpenOCD for Windows.